GSA/digitalgov.gov/content/news/2023/11/2023-11-28-part-1-delivering-on-21st-century-idea-a-case-study-from-the-gsa-smartpay-team.md

 The GSA SmartPay team reached out to GSA’s [Service Delivery team](https://github.com/GSA/service-delivery), a cross-functional team with product management, user-experience design, content strategy, engineering, and acquisition skills.

-Through research, we discovered the program’s main website — composed of general program information, resources for agency program coordinators and card/account holders, and important program updates — suffered from design and operational challenges.
+Through research, we discovered the program’s main website — composed of general program information, resources for agency program coordinators and card and account holders, and important program updates — suffered from design and operational challenges.
 It was hosted and maintained by the vendor, and didn’t align with many of the requirements of the [21st Century Integrated Digital Experience Act](https://digital.gov/resources/21st-century-integrated-digital-experience-act/) (21st Century IDEA), including the use of the [U.S. Web Design System](https://designsystem.digital.gov/).

 The two teams interviewed users to identify their goals and pain points.
 We also reviewed the websites’ analytics, collected and made available to federal agencies by the government’s [Digital Analytics Program](https://digital.gov/guides/dap/).